 If you’re building a new house or renovating an older one however (and have ducted air conditioning installation on your to-do list) the difference between these different types of systems goes from “huh, that’s kinda neat” to absolutely crucial!

 Two in particular that cause a lot of confusion?
-Ducted refrigerated air conditioning and evaporative cooling.
+Evporative cooling and ducted refrigerated air conditioning in Melbourne.

-Are you considering ducted air conditioning installation in Melbourne?
+Are you considering ducted heating and cooling in Melbourne?
 If so, you’ll need to know the difference!

 Introducing the contenders: refrigerated vs. evaporative for ducted air conditioning in Melbourne